bzimmerman/recipes/salsa/mango-salsa.md

 - 4 tomatoes, chopped, yellow or red
 - 2 habanero peppers *
 - 1 onion, chopped
-- 8 cloves of garlic, finely chopped or minced
+- 8 cloves of garlic, finely chopped or minced *
 - 4 Tbsp olive oil
 - 2 Tbsp honey
-- salt and pepper to taste
+- salt and pepper *

-* more or less to taste
+\* more or less to taste

 ## Process